Mikolaj-Brzoskowski/Map_app/README.md

 - Estimated duration and length of route
 - PDF Download (scale needs to be fixed/functionality to be rewritten)
 - Routes History

+## Used for this project
+- React
+- Redux
+- Bootstrap
+- Axios
+- Formik with Yup
+- React Router Dom
+- Leaflet

 ## ToDo
 ### Functionality